-Queen Elizabeth II, UK’s longest-serving monarch, dead at 96
+Queen Elizabeth II, UK’s longest-serving monarch, dies at 96

 It was a promise she kept across more than seven decades.

-The only monarch most Britons have ever known, Elizabeth reigned for 70 years over a country that rebuilt from war and lost its empire; joined the European Union and then left it; transformed from industrial powerhouse to uncertain 21st century society.
-She endured through 15 prime ministers, from Winston Churchill to Liz Truss, becoming an institution and an icon — a fixed point and a reassuring presence even for those who ignored or loathed the monarchy.
+Elizabeth reigned over a country that rebuilt from war and lost its empire; joined the European Union and then left it; transformed from industrial powerhouse to uncertain 21st century society.
+She endured through 15 prime ministers, from Winston Churchill to Truss, becoming a fixed point and a reassuring presence even for those who ignored or loathed the monarchy.

 Elizabeth Alexandra Mary Windsor was born in London on April 21, 1926, the first child of the Duke and Duchess of York.
 She was not born to be queen — her father’s elder brother, Prince Edward, was destined to take the crown, to be followed by any children he had.